HydraMeshnet/developer-portal/glossary.md

 - A verifier must a give a **warning** (yellow) to an inspector when there is no proof in the statement that signing happened **after** that grant.
 (There might be other information off-chain that could prove the ordering of events.)
 - A verifier must give an **error** (red) to an inspector when either the signature is cryptographically invalid or it can be proven that signing happened **before** the right was granted.

-### After-Envelope
+### After-envelope

-To verify that a [Witness Statement](#witness-statement) has been signed after a certain block, it can be wrapped inside an afterEnvelope attribute before signing it to create a [Signed Witness Statement](#signed-witness-statement).
-The AfterEnvelope includes the height and the hash of a recent block of the chain, proving that this information was known to the creator of the envelope.
+To verify that a [Witness Statement](#witness-statement) has been signed after a certain block, it can be wrapped inside an after-envelope attribute before signing it to create a [Signed Witness Statement](#signed-witness-statement).
+The after-envelope includes the height and the hash of a recent block of the chain, proving that this information was known to the creator of the envelope.
 This concept can be applied to any object that is signable, like claim presentations, witness requests, etc.